Have questions? Leave your message here or Schedule a quick call with our manager now

 Representational state transfer

-Surfing around the Internet in search of sudden inspiration this morning, we came across a hilarious article that we cannot but share with you.
+Surfing around the Internet in search of sudden inspiration, we came across a hilarious article that we cannot but share with you.
 Its value rises even higher with the comment left by API Evangelist himself, Kin Lane.
 The author, Mike Schinkel, gives a fresh view on REST and sprinkles it all with humour to leave an even better aftertaste.

 As someone whose entire career has been involved with technology platforms, and specifically programming platforms in some form or another, it’s clear to me something which is obvious to most patient observers: that adherents of a particular technology platform tend to become very “religious” about it.